 What is Veganism?

 Veganism, in the most traditional sense of the word, is a lifestyle that encompasses not consuming or using any animal products.
-Hence, no meat, dairy, eggs or honey are consumed.
-No leather, fur or wool is worn in articles of clothing.
+Hence, no meat, dairy, eggs, or honey are consumed.
+No leather, fur, or wool is worn in articles of clothing.
 No supplements based on animal products are taken.
 No household items made with or based on animal products are used.
 No products that were tested on animals are considered.
 Vegans also do not participate in hunting or fishing.

 Now, while this may seem extreme to some, it is simply a deeply compassionate approach to living.
 But we also have to note, that not all vegans are created equal and hence live out all of the above habits or do it for the right reasons.
 Some vegans may define their Ego through it, and make all other vegans look like some crazed activists.

 So going back to the overall definition, some vegans simply choose to avoid all animal products in their diet, giving little or no thought to the presence of animal products in other parts of their life.
 Some vegans eat honey or wear leather.
-So the biggest thing to note about this word, as any other, is not to generalize, make prejudices or assume you know what a person is all about by defining them through one word.
+So the biggest thing to note about this word, like any other, is not to generalize, make prejudices or assume you know what a person is all about by defining them through one word.
 (For more about this check out also an article I wrote called, “Breaking Free From Limiting Dietary Lifestyle Labels.”)

 History of Veganism

 Although vegetarianism is as old as the dawn of recorded time (or older), the word “vegan” was only officially coined in 1944 by Donald Watson, who was also the founder of the Vegan Society.
 He simply wanted to differentiate the group of vegetarians, who chose not to eat any animal products like dairy and eggs, which are normally eaten by vegetarians.